RESTyard/RESTyard/README.md

 ```

 #### External References
-It migth be neccessary to reference a external source or a route which can not be build by the framework.
+It might be necessary to reference a external source or a route which can not be build by the framework.
 In this case use the `ExternalReference`.
 This object works around the default route resolving process by providing its own URI.
 It can only be used in combination with `HypermediaObjectReference`.

 Example reference of an external site:
 ```